Issam Al-Azzoni, Ph.D

 Dr. Issam Al-Azzoni received his Ph.D. in Software Engineering from McMaster University, Ontario, Canada.
-He is currently with the College of Engineering at Al Ain University of Science and Technology, Al Ain, United Arab Emirates.
-His research interests include modeling, model transformation, and the application of formal methods in software engineering.
+He is currently with the College of Engineering at Al Ain University, Al Ain, United Arab Emirates.
+His research interests include software modeling, model transformations, data science, and the application of formal methods and machine learning in software engineering.
 Dr. Issam is also a certified Associate Big Data Analyst (ABDA) by the Data Science Council of America (DASCA).

 Ph.D. in Software Engineering, McMaster University, Canada

 Master of Applied Sciences in Software Engineering, McMaster University, Canada